stripe/stripe-node/README.md

 const customer: Promise<Stripe.Customer> = stripe.customers.create(params);
 ```

-We recommend [upgrading your API version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.
+#### Using old API versions with TypeScript

-If you are on an older API Version (eg; `2019-10-17`) and not able to upgrade,
+Types can change between API versions (eg; Stripe may have changed a field from a string to a hash),
-you may pass `apiVersion: null` to use your account's default API version.
+so our types only reflect the latest API version.

-The types for the latest version may not match yours; you may silence any resulting type errors
+We therefore encourage [upgrading your API version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.

-with a comment like `// @ts-ignore stripe-version-2019-10-17`.
+If you are on an older API version (eg; `2019-10-17`) and not able to upgrade,
-This provides the benefit of better types in most places,
+you may pass another version or `apiVersion: null` to use your account's default API version,
-removes the risk of introducing runtime bugs, and highlights
+and use a comment like `// @ts-ignore stripe-version-2019-10-17` to silence type errors here
-some of the areas you will need to modify when you upgrade your API version.
+and anywhere the types differ between your API version and the latest.
 When you upgrade, you should remove these comments.

 #### Using `expand` with TypeScript